WG CMS/ISO

 Regular lunch meetings, presentations and conference calls shall promote the exchange of know-how and the discussion of important developments and further networking among all those who share an interest in best practice compliance management based on transparent and auditable compliance management system standards.

-Upcoming and past events
+Upcoming events Past events

 Swiss CSR Reporting on Combatting Corruption: What does it mean for the Compliance Function / 13 June 2023